Go Back

 • Take the butter out of the fridge if you haven't.
 Preheat the oven at 190 °C and have a piping bag ready and open in a cup.

 • Combine 1 Whole Egg, 1 Egg Yolk, and 30 g Sugar in a small mixing bowl and use a hand mixer to beat the mixture until pale, fluffy, and not too liquity.
-The batter should hold its shape after drawing an “8” on it
+The batter should hold its shape for at least 3 seconds after drawing an “8” on it

-• Pour the batter to the piping bag, cut off the tip of the bag, and pipe the batter into 3 cm circles on the baking .
+• Pour the batter to the piping bag, cut off the tip of the bag, and pipe the batter into 3-4 cm circles on the baking.
+The amount of batter should be enough for around 30 shells

-• Bake for 10 mins in the preheated oven.
+• Bake for 7-10 mins in the preheated oven.
 Watch closely and take the tray out as soon as the top gets a hint of brownish-orange hue.
-It might take less more more time.
+Trust the look not the time.
+It gets too dry easily if staying in the oven for too long.

 Buttercream

-• Mix 60 g Softened Butter, 15 g Powder Sugar, 1/4 tsp Salt, and 1/2 Tbsp Condensed Milk together and beat with a hand mixer until light, pale. and fluffy and scoop it to a piping bag (or not).
+• Mix 60 g Softened Butter, 15 g Powder Sugar, 1/4 tsp Salt, and 1/2 Tbsp Condensed Milk together and beat with a hand mixer until light, very pale and glossy and scoop it to a piping bag.

 Mix first so it's easier to incorporate the powerder sugar and it doesn't fly everywhere when you start beating.